 - Business leaders and entrepreneurs;

 - Community leaders;

 Grants may be requested for a range of activities, including (but not limited to):

-- Grassroots programs that that address one of the priority program areas mentioned below, including;
+Grassroots programs that address one of the priority program areas mentioned above, including;

 - Academic and professional lectures, seminars, and speaker programs;